-4.4 Delta transmission term and substrate BSDF
+4.5 Delta transmission term and substrate BSDF

 For transmissive BTDFs, an unscattered (delta function) component is also present when $\omega_i = -\omega_o$, and is simply the product of transmissions through all layers in the direction ω_i .
 We can decide to include this component or not, depending on circumstances.
 Some materials have this effect (e.g. thin fabrics where some rays can travel through without hitting fibers) while others do not (thicker fabrics, leaves, rough refractive plastic, etc.) Inclusion of this component is thus controlled by a boolean flag.
+We currently ignore this delta transmission term in all our test scenes except in the white furnace test.